 10. The Domino Effect - Students will use wooden dominoes to design paths utilizing as many turns, branches, and steps as possible.
 The objective is to score as many points as possible by knocking down the dominoes given certain scoring constraints.
 Students will be split into groups of three and given 100 wooden dominoes each to complete this task.
 This activity will address mathematics, problem-solving skills, teamwork, time management, and creativity.
 May the odds be ever in your favor!

 11. Wind Turbine Construction - The students will have an opportunity to construct model versions of wind turbines and measure the voltage their design generates using a small electric fan to simulate the wind.
-The wind turbines can be built so that the blades are vertical and the generator shaft is horizontal or they can build the blades to be vertical with the generator shaft to also be vertical.
-The students will be asked to evaluate their designs from an aesthetic point of view as well as how much material they needed to use and how voltage (power) their design was able to generate.
+The wind turbines can be built so that the blades are vertical and the generator shaft is horizontal, or they can build the blades to be vertical with the generator shaft to, also, be vertical.
+The students will be asked to evaluate their designs from an aesthetic point of view as well as how much material they needed to use and how much voltage (power) their design was able to generate.

-12. Design a Theme Park Ride - In groups, students will design a theme park ride that will drop as fast as possible while keeping riders safely inside the ride using various materials with the given materials.
-There will other constraints to make the design activity challenging.
+12. Design a Theme Park Ride - In groups, using various given materials, students will design a theme park ride that will drop as fast as possible while keeping riders safely inside the ride.
+There will be other constraints to make the design activity challenging.
 With the help of UNH engineers, students will learn the various steps required for good engineering - ask, imagine, build, test, and improve.
 This activity will address mechanical engineering, designing, teamwork, and time management.